eddiesTime/sme_app/raw_documentation.md

 _Code snippet 15: AppStateContainer_

-So if we need to access the state and a method to change the state we have to pass both down the widget tree.
-The following code snippet that shows the content of our weather page:
+So if you need to access the state and a method to change the state, you have to pass both down the Widget Tree.
+The following _code snippet_ shows the content of the Weather Page:

 ```dart
 ...